Hydrat-Agency/laravel-2fa/README.md

 protected $attempt = null;
 ```

-Creating a policy is also trivial.
-For example, let's say your user might active 2FA for their account in their settings.
+Creating a policy is trivial.
+For example, let's say your user might activate 2FA for their account in settings.
 You could create a policy which verify if the user activated 2FA, and if so fails the `passes()` method, which result in triggering the 2FA auth :

 ```php